Working to Restore Trust

 Trust, in a practical sense, means that you place confidence in someone to be honest with you, faithful to you, keep promises, vows and confidences and not abandon you.
 Here are some factors to consider about trust.
 Trusting another person requires a realistic perspective about people and an expectation of failure.
 Trust needs to be combined with a willingness to forgive and grows best in an environment of acceptance and love.

 There’s no magic machine, you don’t put in a quarter and out drops a can of trust — trust grows over time.
 People are complex, broken beings therefore, previous hurts, fears or losses can impede their determination to trust and/or be truthful in a relationship.
 But, people have the capacity and the ability to change and to grow in trust and truthfulness.
 You can rebuild trust in broken relationships when you make a choice to do so with the supernatural help of God.
 When you put your trust in someone — you have to ultimately trust God for them.

 People are human, frail, and sinful.
 Therefore, you need a realistic type of trust when you choose to trust someone.
 Trusting grows in relationships over time because as you spend time together with someone you build knowledge, understanding and authenticity.
 You gain insight into another person’s character, needs, motivations and fears.

 Unconditional love develops trust because as you express this kind of love toward someone — generally he or she will sense your acceptance and feel comfortable to be vulnerable and honest about their feelings.
 Unconditional love actually builds self-esteem in others and alleviates

 their fears of rejection.
 People learn that they can be authentic with you about their feelings, opinions, and failures.
 The result is a growing trust in the other person.
-Not because that person is perfect but because that person is growing in honesty.
+Not because that person is perfect but because that person is growing in character and honesty.

 Unconditional love is patient and kind